 GDPR will apply to every organisation in the EU and any organization holding data that belongs to an EU citizen.

-GDPR Conference Europe is running a series of events with expert speakers providing information, insight and advice to help organisations understand their obligations and the opportunities.
+GDPR Summit London is running a series of events with expert speakers providing information, insight and advice to help organisations understand their obligations and the opportunities.

 The first event has already sold out and there are limited places left at the next event.